damianhakert/damianhakert.github.io/source/comparison/gitlab-ee-vs-github-enterprise.html.md

 A single machine server handles thousands of users and repositories

 ### HA setups
-GitLab offers multiple HA solutions, making it possible to failover easily.
+GitLab offers multiple highly availabiliy (HA) solutions, making it possible to failover easily.

 [More information about active servers](https://about.gitlab.com/high-availability/)